 Canine influenza cannot be diagnosed solely by clinical signs because the clinical signs (coughing, sneezing and nasal discharge) are similar to those associated with all of the other respiratory pathogens and cannot be differentiated from them.

 Antibodies to canine influenza virus may be detected in the blood as early as seven days after onset of clinical signs, and the virus may be identified in nasal or pharyngeal swabs during the first 4 days of illness.
 The most reliable and sensitive method for confirmation of infection is serologic testing.
 Paired acute serum samples (taken within the first 7 days of illness) and convalescent serum samples (taken 10-14 days later) are necessary for diagnosis of recent infection.
 If an acute sample is not available, a convalescent sample will indicate whether a dog has been exposed to the virus at some point in the past.
-A diagnosis of CI is made based on a four-fold increase in antibody titer from the acute to the convalescent sample.
+A diagnosis of canine influenza is made based on a four-fold increase in antibody titer from the acute to the convalescent sample.
+Serologic testing is available for both H3N8 and H3N2 canine influenza.
+For example, when requesting tests through the Cornell University Animal Health Diagnostic Center, veterinarians should request canine influenza HAI; the testing will be done automatically for both H3N8 and H3N2 viruses, and they will get a differential titer.

 Other diagnostic options applicable to dogs that have died from pneumonia are viral culture and PCR analysis using fresh (not formalin-preserved or frozen) lung and tracheal tissues.